Martchus/tagparser/README.md

 ## Build instructions
 The tagparser library depends on c++utilities and is built in the same way.
 It also depends on zlib.
+For checking integrity of testfiles, the OpenSSL crypto library is required.

 ## TODO
 - Support more formats (EXIF, PDF metadata, Theora, ...)